dallaylaen/perl-test-contract/README.md

 (PP vs XS and more) behave the same.

-Also it's fairly easy to extend it with new conditions that will play along nicely with both Test::More and Test::Contract.
+Also it's fairly easy to extend it with new conditions that will play along nicely with both Test::More and Assert::Refute.

 # IN-APP CHECKS